RuchikaShashidhara/mi-assignments/Assignment_3/final/README.txt

 Neural Network Implementation:

 The architecture of the Neural Network consists of 3 Layers in total - 1 Input Layer, 1 Hidden Layer and 1 Output Layer.
-The new preprocessed dataset consits of 6 input variable columns - "Age", "Weight", "HB", "IFA", "BP", "Residence" and 1 output variable coulmn - "Result".
+The new preprocessed dataset consists of 6 input variable columns - "Age", "Weight", "HB", "IFA", "BP", "Residence" and 1 output variable coulmn - "Result".
 So, the first Input Layer consists of 7 nodes, 6 inputs from the dataset and 1 as calculated bias node.
 The hidden layer consists of 20 nodes which uses the tanh function as the activation function and the Output Layer consists of 1 node in which if the probability > 0.6, it is predicted as 1 (Result is LBW case) else it is predicted as 0 (Result is not an LBW case).
 The output uses the sigmoid function as the activation function.
 We have also implemented the loss/cost function using the implemenation of the Binary Cross Entropy function and we have also implemnted the Adam Optimizer for solving.

 Hyperparameters for the current model: